web analytics

 Last month, I flew into Stansted Airport, in the southeast of England, where the disembarking traveller is met by an enormous black structure looming high above the large passport-control area.
 UK BORDER it reads, in giant letters.
 In fact, at this point one is geographically well inside the country, the coast having been crossed while still in the air.
 But the message is clear and ominous: you aren’t In until you’ve got past the police.

-harmless tourist?
+As usual, waiting in the queue for Others – non-Europeans – is nerve-wracking.
+As I wait, I worry.
+Do I still look enough like my passport photo?
+Do I look like a drug dealer, terrorist, prostitute or harmless tourist?
 Are my clothes wrong, is my hair okay?
 What will they think about how I speak English?
 Should I smile or rather demonstrate I understand the gravity of the situation?
 Which official will I get, the younger woman or the older man and which is better?
 And so on.

 Holding my passport, I look down at the little white UK Landing Card and wonder, for the millionth time, why I am asked to tick one of two boxes, Male or Female.
 Apart from the pain this causes people who don’t definitely identify with one or the other, why do they ask this?
 Why do they ask for birth date and nationality, when all passports carry this information?
 I wonder where these cards wind up, in storage or dumped in the rubbish.

 When it’s my turn, the official asks me for information she is already reading on my Landing Card, or on my visa.
 I answer, and then she repeats the questions, in the skeptical tone I have come to know so well.
-Finally she lets me through, and I have the sensation of having got away with something, even as I know I am not doing anything ‘wrong’.
+Finally she lets me through, and I have the sensation of having got away with something, even as I know I am not doing anything wrong.
 And every time I go through this it gets harder, as though they think that my continuing desire to be here were a crime.

 No borders?